 Ten tips for debugging Docker containers

 Containers are awesome, but sometimes it can feel like your code has been shut up in a black box, stuck off in the cloud where you can’t see what it’s doing.
 When your app runs the way it’s supposed to this isn’t a problem: containers come, containers go, everyone’s happy.
 But then there’s that moment when you push a new version of your image and check the cluster status only to see it crashlooping.
 What’s going on?
-In my latest post on medium.com I list ten tips that will make debugging your docker containers easier.
+The CTO is pinging you on Slack, and you need answers.
+Here are ten tips for shining a light into your misbehaving containers.

 Comparing Amazon Elastic Container Service and Google Kubernetes